 To simulate the effects of accretion due to viscous dissipation of energy in the disk, you can use an 'alpha accretion' disk instead of a plain flared disk.
 Such disks can be added using the add\alpha\disk() method, and capturing the reference to the AlphaDisk object to set the parameters further.
 The parameters are the same as for flared disks:

 '''

 disk = m.add_alpha_disk()

-disk.mass = 0.01 msun # Disk mass
+disk.mass = 0.01 msun

-disk.rmin = 10 rsun # Inner radius
+disk.rmin = 10 rsun

-disk.rmax = 300 au # Outer radius
+disk.rmax = 300 au

-disk.r_0 = 100. au # Radius at which h_0 is defined

-disk.h_0 = 5 au # Disk scaleheight at r_0

-disk.p = -1 # Radial surface density exponent

-disk.beta = 1.25 # Disk flaring power

 '''